Y-Kilic/WorldSeed/README.md

 # WorldSeed
+To help grow new .NET web applications!
+Hehe.

 # Main goal:
 1# To create a secure, fast, loosely coupled framework that can be used as base for any project.